jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

 ## TU

-"Translation Unit."
+"Translation unit."
 This is what language-lawyers say instead of ".cpp file."
 When you invoke the compiler to translate your C++ code into machine code, you give it just one _translation unit_ (TU) at a time.
 [Formally](http://eel.is/c++draft/lex.separate), a "TU" is the sequence of tokens that you get after preprocessing an input file so that all its `#include` directives have been expanded and all its